netmet1/constellation-node-automation/README.md

 nodeuser@constellation-node:~# python3 --version
 Python 3.6.9
 ```
-If you get an error
+If you get an error.
 ```
 sudo apt-get install python3
 ```